What Makes Healthy Cookware?

 - Nonstick and ceramic coated cookware can chip and flake into your food, or degrade and release toxic fumes at high temperatures.
 Metal leaching can occur after the coating is compromised.

 - Cast iron and carbon steel can rust and leach metal into your food.
-The pan’s seasoning can also release into your when cooking with acidic ingredients.
+The pan’s seasoning can also release into your food when cooking with acidic ingredients.

 - Aluminum and copper cookware will leach potentially dangerous metals into your food.